LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2013-10-06-dublin-novice-xc.md

 Siobhan Keenehan lead the team home in 9th position after being in the first 10 for the whole of the race.
-Lena Sinclair was next in 13th. place and there was a great battle for the next place with Sile Carroll and Emer Nic an Bhaird exchanging positions on a few occasions with Sile in 15th edging out Emer in 17th down the finish straight.
+Lena Sinclair was next in 13th. place and there was a great battle for the next place with Síle Carroll and Emer Nic an Bhaird exchanging positions on a few occasions with Síle in 15th edging out Emer in 17th down the finish straight.
 Aileen Gettings ran a fine race in 32nd. place battling all the way as did Maeve Walsh 48th and Susan Arthurs running her first cross country race ever.